Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists SLO corrections (status adjustments) and explains what they are (maintenance windows and planned downtime exclusions).
-It distinguishes itself from sibling tools like get-slo, get-slo-history, and list-slos by focusing specifically on corrections.
+The description clearly states the tool lists all SLO corrections (status adjustments) across the organization, specifying it includes maintenance windows and planned downtime exclusions.
+It distinguishes itself from sibling tools like get-slo and get-slo-history by focusing specifically on corrections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.